SuperXtra/swApi/README.md

 docker run --name swapi -it -p 8080:8080 softwareplant/swapi:latest
 ***

-and then start the application
+and then start the application by IDE or by command: java -jar <path to file>
+  *Please make sure that default java version is selected to 11 on OS.

 After running application Swagger UI is available under the address: